gecko10000/AdventureCalendar/README.md

 * `first-day`, `last-day` - days between which presents will be avaliable
 * `sql` - optional, used to fill out info for a MySQL database
 * `items` - info for different display items in the `/ac` menu
+  * Supports Head Database, use the format `hdb-(id)` for heads as materials
 * `use-claimed-item-from-day-automatically` - displays item from the list of items for a present
 * `gui.command-alias` - empty will open the default menu, otherwise `/acal` will be mapped to this command

+## Placeholders
+This plugin supports PlaceholderAPI by default.
+There are a couple of placeholders you can use to interact with other plugins, especially GUI menus:
+* `%adventurecalendar_next%` - returns the day of the upcoming present
+* `%adventurecalendar_timeuntil_next%` - returns the time until the next present
+* `%adventurecalendar_timeuntil_(day)%` - returns time until a specific present
+* `%adventurecalendar_claimed_total%` - returns the total number of presents claimed
+* `%adventurecalendar_claimed_(day)%` - returns true or false based on whether the present that day has been claimed